Five initiatives are linked to our long-term goals, and requests in these areas receive priority emphasis in the review process.

 Texas has grown rapidly, and the state’s population is projected to expand by 70% from 2020 to 2070.
 While this growth can fuel robust economic development, ensuring the vitality of Texas’ cities, industries, and agriculture while also protecting natural resources will require careful water management.
 As water demand increases, state water supplies will drop by 18%.
 The state water plan suggests that water conservation strategies could meet 30% of future water demand.

 While conservation success can be determined in part by policies, everyday water users are the conservation decision makers, and how they value water is the most crucial element of achieving an overall demand reduction.
-We are working with our partners to increase public awareness and support projects that advance water conservation across the state.
+We are working with our partners to advance water conservation, with the goal of reducing the planned use of water by 30% by 2030.

 Depression